-Colonial Quito, today the capital of Ecuador, was a bustling city in the Spanish colony of Peru, which covered most of South America.
-In Quito, the business of selling the food and home goods that city dwellers needed to survive was divided between two groups of people: the pulperos, licensed male Spanish colonials who ran shops, and the gateras, Native women who peddled their goods in the streets and marketplaces.
+Colonial Quito was a bustling city in the Spanish colony of Peru, which covered most of South America.
+In Quito, the business of selling food and home goods was divided between two groups of people.
+The first group, called the pulperos, were Spanish male colonials who had licenses to run shops.
+The other, called the gateras, were Indigenous women who peddled their goods in the streets and marketplaces.

+By the early 1600s the markets of Quito were dominated by gateras.
 Historians are not entirely certain why Quito developed such a large population of gateras.
-Some believe that the gateras grew out of a pre-European contact tradition of women selling produce in Native communities.
-When the Spanish asserted their authority over the countryside and established Quito, these Native women may have naturally migrated to the city and adapted their business practices to fit the Spanish economy.
-Other historians put forward that the gateras arose from marginalized Native communities needing to sell their extra crops to support their families.
-In this theory, women were better able to regularly attend the markets because Native men had to spend a portion of every year working for the Spanish.
-Regardless of their origins, by the early 1600s the markets of Quito were dominated by gateras, and by the 1640s, the pulperos were worried that these women might put them out of business.
+Some believe that the gateras grew out of a pre-European contact tradition of women selling produce in Indigenous communities.
+When the Spanish asserted their authority over the countryside and established Quito, these Indigenous women may have naturally migrated to the city and adapted their business practices to fit the Spanish economy.
+Other historians think that the gateras arose from marginalized Indigenous communities needing to sell their extra crops to support their families.
+In this theory, women were better able to regularly attend the markets because Indigenous men had to spend a portion of every year working for the Spanish.
+Regardless of their origins, by the 1640s the pulperos were worried that the gateras might put them out of business.

 The battle to control Quito’s market economy began in 1642, when the pulperos appealed directly to the royal government for an intervention.
-They complained that the gateras were selling products they had no right to sell, and their low prices were robbing the pulperos of their rightful business.
+They complained that the gateras were selling products they had no right to sell, and their low prices were robbing the pulperos of business.
 The pulperos made the case that the gateras should not be allowed to sell items like bread, cheese, and cloth because the government was not able to collect any taxes from their earnings.
-The government was sympathetic, and ruled that the city council should restrict the gateras to selling grain, fruit, and vegetables.
-Any woman caught selling forbidden items would have her all of her goods confiscated, and if she persisted, she would be fined a hefty sum and whipped 100 times in the center of the marketplace.
-The pulperos were satisfied with their victory.
+The government was sympathetic and ruled that the city council should restrict the gateras to selling only grain, fruit, and vegetables.
+Any woman caught selling forbidden items would have her all her goods confiscated.
+If she was caught a second time, she would be fined a hefty sum and whipped a hundred times in the center of the marketplace.
+The pulperos were satisfied with their victory, but not for long.

-But the gateras were too well established in the community to be curbed for long, and in 1654, the pulperos made another appeal to the colonial government to try to stop them.
-This time, the gateras banded together and requested that the Defender of the Indians represent them in court.
-Their attorney argued that the gateras were poor Native women just trying to support their families; no one was getting rich from being a street peddler, even if they sold “upscale” goods.
-The attorney also pointed out that the gateras had been selling these forbidden goods for decades, and the community had come to depend on them.
-Finally, he argued that the gateras were but one part of a larger community of Native people who worked hard for the government, and should therefore be granted this favor in recognition of all the contributions of the Native community in Peru.
-The government agreed, and they ruled the gateras could operate free from restrictions.
+In 1654 the pulperos made another appeal to the colonial government to try to stop the gateras.
+But this time, the gateras banded together and requested that the Defender of the Indians represent them in court.
+Their attorney argued that the gateras were poor Indigenous women just trying to support their families.
+He explained that no one was getting rich from being a street peddler, even if they sold “upscale” goods.
+The attorney also pointed out that the gateras had been selling these forbidden goods for decades and the community had come to depend on them.
+Finally, he argued that the gateras were but one part of a larger community of Indigenous people who worked hard for the government.
+As such, they should be granted a favor in recognition of all the contributions of the Indigenous community in Peru.
+The government agreed.
+They ruled the gateras could operate free from restrictions.

 By the early 1600s the markets of Quito were dominated by gateras.